-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary and/or clinically appropriate. - These benefits are payable instead of any other benefits under this Plan for services related to treatment of mental health/substance abuse. - The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The Standard Option calendar year deductible is \$400 per person (\$800 per family) for services of In-Network providers and \$600 per person (\$1,500 per family) for services of Non-Network providers. - The Value Plan calendar year deductible is \$600 per person (\$1,200 per family) for services of In-Network providers and \$900 per person (\$1,800 per family) for services of Non-Network providers. - The Non-Network benefits are the regular benefits of this Plan.
-In-Network benefits apply only when you use an In-Network provider.
-When an In-Network provider is not available, Non-Network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary and/or clinically appropriate. - These benefits are payable instead of any other benefits under this Plan for services related to treatment of mental health and substance abuse. - The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The Standard Option calendar year deductible is \$400 per person (\$800 per family) for services of Network providers and \$600 per person (\$1,500 per family) for services of Non-Network providers. - The Value Plan calendar year deductible is \$600 per person (\$1,200 per family) for services of Network providers and \$900 per person (\$1,800 per family) for services of Non-Network providers. - The Non-Network benefits are the regular benefits of this Plan.
+Network benefits apply only when you use a Network provider.
+When a Network provider is not available, Non-Network benefits apply. - Network providers for mental health and substance abuse services are different from the Network providers available for medical services (see Network providers for mental health and substance abuse, Section 1).
+Call us at 1-800-410-7778 for assistance with locating a Network provider. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with Medicare and other coverage. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3.

-Benefits description You pay Deficitis description After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+Benefits description After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
-Professional services Standard Option Value Plan We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+Professional services Standard Option Value Plan We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, and marriage and family therapists.
 Your cost sharing responsibilities are no greater than for other illnesses or conditions.
 Your cost sharing responsibilities are no greater than for other illnesses or conditions.
-Diagnostic and treatment services: Outpatient professional services, including individual or group therapy, except for services provided by a licensed professional counselor or licensed marriage and family therapist Note: For services provided by a licensed professional counselor or licensed marriage and family therapist, benefits are available In-Network only.
-See below.
-In-Network: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) In-Network: \$30 copayment per visit (No deductible) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Outpatient professional services, including individual or group therapy, provided by a licensed professional counselor or licensed marriage and family therapist Note: These providers must have masters-level behavioral health clinical licensure In-Network: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Non-Network: All charges In-Network: \$30 copayment per visit (No deductible) Non-Network: All charges
+Diagnostic and treatment services: • Outpatient professional services, including individual or group therapy.
+Network: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Network: \$30 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Inpatient professional services Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount